-April 15, 2022 Dear Shareholder,
+April 6, 2023 Dear Shareholder,

-You are cordially invited to attend the Annual Meeting of Shareholders of Washington Real Estate Investment Trust, a Maryland real estate investment trust ("WashREIT," the "Company," "we" or "us"), to be held on Thursday, May 26, 2022 at 8:30 a.m., Eastern Time (the "Annual Meeting").
-The Annual Meeting will be held in virtual meeting format only, which we believe not only promotes shareholder attendance and participation and is environmentally friendly, but also protects our stakeholders' health.
+You are cordially invited to attend the Annual Meeting of Shareholders of Elme Communities, a Maryland real estate investment trust ("Elme," the "Company," "we" or "us"), to be held on Thursday, May 25, 2023 at 8:30 a.m., Eastern Time (the "Annual Meeting").
+The Annual Meeting will be held in virtual meeting format only, which we believe promotes shareholder attendance and participation and is environmentally friendly.
 During this virtual meeting, you will be able to vote your shares electronically and submit questions.
-The accompanying Notice of 2022 Annual Meeting of Shareholders and Proxy Statement describe the proposals to be considered and voted upon at the Annual Meeting.
+The accompanying Notice of 2023 Annual Meeting of Shareholders and Proxy Statement describe the proposals to be considered and voted upon at the Annual Meeting.

-The Board of Trustees of WashREIT (the "Board") has nominated eight individuals for election as trustees at the Annual Meeting and the Board is recommending that shareholders vote in favor of their election.
-In addition to the election of the trustees, we are recommending your approval of our executive compensation program in a non-binding, advisory vote.
-We are also recommending your ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022.
+The Board of Trustees of Elme (the "Board") has nominated six individuals for election as trustees at the Annual Meeting and the Board is recommending that shareholders vote in favor of their election.
+In addition to the election of the trustees, we are recommending your approval of our executive compensation program in a non-binding, advisory vote and your approval of holding the vote on the executive compensation program in a non-binding, advisory vote every one year.
+We are also recommending your ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023.